Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Evaluation

 \subsection{Comparisons}

 Our main finding -- replacing traditional backprojection with our neural module -- is numerically examined in Table~\ref{tab:ablation_backbones}.
 Our neural module improves both the original Paint3D backbone as well as our implemented MatAtlas backbone.
 The improvements are consistent across all three evaluation metrics (FID, KID, and CLIP score).
 Our neural backprojection improves the FID distance by $6.1\%$ for the Paint3D backbone, and $6.9\%$ for the MatAtlas backbone.
 The improvements are more prominent in terms of the KID score ($19.1\%$ relative reduction for the Paint3D backbone, and $29.2\%$ relative reduction for the MatAtlas backbone).
+The KID score is more sensitive to fine-grained texture variations due to the use of Maximum Mean Discrepancy (MMD) with a polynomial kernel when comparing distributions.
+As a result, when a model improvement primarily reduces local inconsistencies -- such as texture artifacts and fine details, KID tends to exhibit a more substantial improvement than FID.
 In terms of CLIP score, all methods seem to generate images that are similarly aligned with the text prompt, yet our module still maintains a small edge over traditional backprojection.

 Figure \ref{fig:paint3d_comparison} and \ref{fig:matatlas_comparison} provide comparisons of our module against the Paint3D and MatAtlas respectively.
 Overall, we observe that our texture results have less artifacts and seams, while preserving a similar level of texture detail.
 We also refer readers to the supplementary material for more results.